JoanDamia/MJ-Motor/README.md

 ## Controls:

-- Camera WASD movement while pressing right click
+- W, A, S and D keys to move the camera
+- Alt + MouseWheel for zoom
 - Alt + Left Click for mouse based view
-- SPACE for first person view
+- SPACE for activate and deactivate first person view
-- Alt + MouseWheel for zoom
+- F to center the camera on the 0,0,0 axis
+- F + selected game object to center the camera on the game object